rickyfili10/mojito/README.md

   ❌ Not implemented yet -
   ✔️ Implemented -
   ✏️ Almost implemented or in development
-  🔧 Almost implemented or implemented but dosen't work or in pause for now ⚒️ To fix
+  🔧 Dosen't work or in pause for now
+  ⚒️ To fix
   🛑 End of support
   ]